 If it doesn’t make sense for you to give at this stage in your financial independence journey, you might know someone who can.
 This is the only time we’re asking you to consider sharing our ideas directly.
 Help us fulfill this mission and purpose behind the TicTocLife project.

 Sharing can help grow this idea to other people who have reached FI and can afford to do this.
-It also promotes FIRE principals outside the existing FIRE community, expanding the movement and showing what good can come from FIRE.
+It also promotes FIRE principles outside the existing FIRE community, expanding the movement and showing what good can come from FIRE.

 How is this charitable fund constructed?

 In August of 2020, we opened a Donor-Advised Fund (DAF) to house our Reader’s Choice FIRE Fund.
 DAFs help mitigate taxes in a way that can let us contribute more to our chosen charities.
 They also streamline the process of donating to the recipient charities.

 Keep an eye out for more articles in the near future that goes into the weeds on DAFs, their benefits, pros, and cons.
 We’ll update this space.

 The Reader’s Choice FIRE Fund from TicTocLife is an account with Schwab Charitable.
 We fund this DAF from our own personal DAF that houses most of our charitable giving.

 We created a “child” DAF with Schwab for this specific purpose in order to be able to have more flexibility with the account’s initial balance, as avoid minimum balance fees, and to be able to make smaller contributions to charities.

 Schwab Charitable’s minimum balance is $5,000 and charitable donations can be made as small as $50.
 There’s a minimum annual administrative fee of $100 (or 0.6%, whichever is greater).
 Given the related tax benefits and smooth donation process, we feel it’s worth the fee.